HaroldFr/luminus/_posts/2020-10-11-Character-Study-Ari-Head-On.markdown

 ---
 layout: post
 author: Harold
-title: Character Study of Ari from the movie "Head On"
+title: Character Study of Ari from the Movie "Head On"
 image: assets/img/flower001.jpeg
 headline: On Ari's Journey of Pleasure and Certainty
 ---